readthedocs/readthedocs.org/docs/development/design/explicit-builders.rst

 Other settings are used for things that can be done from the user side:

-- Analytics code
+- Analytics code (exposed as an option)
-- Canonical domain (Sphinx only)
+- Canonical domain (Sphinx only, and isn't exposed as an option)

 Adoption
 --------